RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Methodology

 \section{Methodology}

-In this section, we detail how we frame ICL example selection as an MDP, how our example retriever model works, and how we train it using reinforcement learning.
+In this section, we detail how we frame ICL example selection as an MDP, how our example retriever model works, and how we train it using RL.
 We show an overview of our methodology in Figure \ref{fig:arch}.